vsummet/IntroductionToComputerSystems/Labs/1-Framboise.md

 ```
 prompt$ sudo reboot
 ```
 It will take about a minute for your Pi to reboot.
-After that, repeat the log-in process.
+After that, repeat the log-in process with PuTTY or Terminal.
 The target server is `pi@raspberrypi.local` and the password is `raspberry`.

 Test by pinging a remote server. `ping` is a command that sends small message packets to a server and measures the response times.
 ```